-CAREER TRANSACTIONS: Selected by Cincinnati in first round of 2007 NFL Draft (18th overall) ...
+Career transactions: Selected by Cincinnati in first round of 2007 NFL Draft (18th overall) ...
 Signed with Bengals on 7-28-07 ...
-On 9-2-11, signed four-year contract extension (through 2015) with Cincinnati.
+Signed contract extension with Bengals on 9-2-11.

-ED BLOCK WINNER: The Bengals named Hall as the team recipient of the 2012 Ed Block Courage Award.
+Ed Block winner: The Bengals named Hall as the team recipient of the 2012 season Ed Block Courage Award.
 The award honors one player from each NFL team who shows “commitment to the values of sportsmanship and courage.”
 Hall’s 2011 season was cut short when he suffered a torn Achilles tendon in Game 9, but his intense rehabilitation efforts sped his recovery, so he was able to open the ’12 training camp on time, well ahead of the initial forecast.
 “Leon set a great example of what it takes to be able to overcome a challenge, which was recognized by his teammates in being selected to represent the club for this award,” said Paul Sparling, Bengals head athletic trainer.

 Leon Hall, the Bengals throwback cornerback who doesn’t have a Twitter account or dabble on Facebook, talks about himself in the missing person instead of the nauseating third or the relentless first.